Consultant in Old Age Psychiatry, North Bucks OA CMHT

 Qualifications

-* Membership or Fellowship of the Royal College of Psychiatrists, or equivalent qualification (in accordance with Royal College of Psychiatrist's Guidelines)
+* Membership or Fellowship of the Royal College of Psychiatrists, or equivalent qualification (per Royal College of Psychiatrists' guidelines)

-* Higher degree or equivalent in relevant field of medical, psychological or other studies or postgraduate teaching qualification.
+* Higher degree or equivalent in relevant medical, psychological, or other studies or postgraduate teaching qualification.

 Training

-* Higher specialist training in old age psychiatry (or dual training) in approved training post for a minimum of three years, equivalent training in another country, or previous consultant experience relevant to this post.
+* Higher specialist training in old age psychiatry (or dual training) in an approved training post for at least three years, equivalent training abroad, or relevant previous consultant experience.

-* CCT in Psychiatry; OR inclusion on the GMC Specialist Register in psychiatry; OR within six months of achieving CCT at the time of interview; OR CESR.
+* CCT in Psychiatry; or inclusion on the GMC Specialist Register; or within six months of achieving CCT at interview; or CESR.

-* Experience of the full range of clinical responsibilities expected of a consultant in this specialty.
+* Experience of the full range of responsibilities expected of a consultant in this specialty.

-* Experience of working in a Memory Assessment Service.
+* Experience working in a Memory Assessment Service.

-* Ability to work within a collaborative multidisciplinary framework, and to share leadership responsibilities with senior colleagues of other professions.
+* Ability to work collaboratively within a multidisciplinary team and share leadership responsibilities.

 * Commitment to active clinical governance.

-* Must have good skills in communication with patients, relatives, colleagues and staff of other organisations.
-Good spoken and written English.
+* Excellent communication skills with patients, relatives, colleagues, and staff of other organizations; proficient in spoken and written English.

-* Must have interest in and commitment to people with mental health problems, and their carers.
+* Interest and commitment to people with mental health problems and their carers.

-* Development of close collaboration with primary care services.
+* Development of collaboration with primary care services.

-* Application of evidence-based practice and interest in clinical and policy developments for this care group.
+* Application of evidence-based practice and interest in clinical and policy developments.

 Disclosure and Barring Service Check